janscience/TeeRec/README.md

   channels and pin IDs, bit resolution, gain, date and time, Teensy board version, and its unique MAC address.
 - Filenames based on date and/or time of the real-time-clock or incremental.
-- Interactive configuration via serial stream or from config file on SD card.
 - Analysis chain on top of data buffer.
 - Audio monitor.
 - Display recorded data on a monitor.